 Is a student not challenged enough, so they’re bored in class?
 Invite them to come up with ideas they can go further with the content in a meaningful way.

-When students have an active voice in their education, they will have accountability and ownership, and work hard towards accomplishing their goals.
+When students have an active voice in their education, they will have accountability and ownership and work hard towards accomplishing their goals.

 There is a lot to consider when looking at the progress a student has made at school.
-It’s easy to look at a student on the surface level and say these are the things needing improvement.
+It’s easy to look at a student on the surface level and say, “these are the things needing improvement.”
 How often do we take the time to let the students reflect and grade themselves in different areas?
 Rarely, I’m sure.

 Students use a script during student led conferences that helps them move through their conference.
 One of the portions is going over a student data sheet the teacher fills out ahead of time.
-I took the time to go over this sheet with students prior to their conference so they understood what they were looking at.
+I took the time to go over this sheet with students before their conference so they understood what they were looking at.